wireapp/wire-ios/README.md

 For licensing information, see the attached LICENSE file and the list of third-party licenses at [wire.com/legal/licenses/](https://wire.com/legal/licenses/).

-# Cryptobox for iOS
+# wire-ios-cryptobox

-This framework is part of Wire iOS SyncEngine.
-Visit [iOS SyncEngine repository](http://github.com/wireapp/wire-ios-sync-engine) for an overview of the architecture.
+This framework is part of Wire iOS.
+Additional documentation is available in the [Wire iOS wiki](https://github.com/wireapp/wire-ios/wiki).

 This project provides for cross-compilation of [cryptobox](https://github.com/wireapp/cryptobox) for iOS, currently only in the form of static libraries.